vishaldhole173/pro-stream-documentation/Technical/Attendance/attendance.md

 In summary, collecting attendance in VisionStream enhances attendee experience, enables real-time engagement monitoring, facilitates personalized experiences, fosters networking and collaboration, provides attendance verification, supports post-event follow-up, and offers comprehensive analytics.
 These features contribute to the success of virtual events and enhance attendee satisfaction.

-## How the attendance is collected in the VisionStream?
+## How the attendance is collected in VisionStream?

 User attendance is tracked using WebSocket connection to server.
 Here's how: